 Skip to content

-The two-simulation comparison mode in QuickCompare displays two–potentially out of many–smulations in a relatively compact way.
-Below is an example of the default layout.
+The two-simulation comparison mode in QuickCompare displays any two simulations selected from the loaded ensemble in a compact layout.
+The screenshot below shows an example of the viewport in its default layout.

 Two-sim comparison: typical layout